-The U.S. Coast Guard vessel, Safety Director and Event Director all have cell phones.
+There will be nine VHF radios distributed around the course, including the Event Director, Safety Director, and the U.S. Coast Guard vessel.
+The U.S. Coast Guard vessel, Safety Director and Event Director will all have cell phones.

-- Event Director Chuck Beatty, cell: 330-808-4821 - Safety Director Mark Marshfield, cell: 716-598-3364 - U.S. Coast Guard vessel not known at this time, cell:
+- Event Director Chuck Beatty, cell: 330-808-4821

+- Safety Director TBD

+- U.S. Coast Guard vessel TBD

 Communications should concern urgent matters about the swimmers or about the course.
-If a swimmer requires emergency medical treatment, notify the Event Director or the Safety Director immediately so 911 can be called and treatment can be available by the time the swimmer is brought to shore.
+If a swimmer requires emergency medical treatment, notify the Event Director or the Safety Director immediately so EMS can be called and treatment can be available by the time the swimmer is brought to shore.